 |Model 3||Every 6 years|

 |Model S (2021)||Every 3 years|

 And that’s it.
 Tesla owners don’t have to go into the shop on a set schedule.
 Plus, the Tesla owners app will keep track of the various time limits on these parts and let drivers know when they should book services.

 General Tesla Maintenance Cost

-Tesla vehicles only have a fraction of the number of moving parts that a traditional combustion engine has.
+Tesla vehicles only have a fraction of the number of moving parts that vehicles with internal combustion engines have.
 There are no fluids to leak or belts to wear out.
+You don’t have to worry about spark plugs, oil changes, or emission checks.
 What we mentioned above is really all that Tesla drivers have to worry about.